- Jan 18, 2023

 - Will you be able to share your work in real time with others?

 Top 7 Excel Alternatives & Competitors

 There are a variety of software programs that are excellent alternatives to Excel.
 Also, many of these alternatives to Excel are free.

 Here are 10 alternatives to Microsoft Excel to consider if you want to change the application you are using to create spreadsheets.

-With many project management platforms available today, Nimbus Platform differentiates itself through effective project management tools, such as a client portal, which also features time tracking, so you can collaborate with your team in real-time.
+With many project management platforms available today, FuseBase (formerly Nimbus) differentiates itself through effective project management tools, such as a client portal, which also features time tracking, so you can collaborate with your team in real-time.
 You can upload, store, organize data however you want and can access your documents on mobile devices as long as you have an internet connection.

-With so many alternatives to Microsoft Excel available today, if you need a project management tool or a collaboration tool that continues to evolve, Nimbus Platform is worth exploring.
+With so many alternatives to Microsoft Excel available today, if you need a project management tool or a collaboration tool that continues to evolve, FuseBase (formerly Nimbus) is worth exploring.
 It’s available on mobile devices and the software program works on desktops, mobile or smartphones, and tablets.

-The Nimbus programs offer hundreds of templates, which means you can save time as you don’t need to start from scratch to get started.
+The FuseBase programs offer hundreds of templates, which means you can save time as you don’t need to start from scratch to get started.

 Another Excel alternative, Google Sheets is a clog-based spreadsheet and collaboration platform.
 It’s compatible with Microsoft Office.
 For example, you can import Excel files into Google Sheets.

 - Easy to use.